What Is a Means of Egress?

 The issue of egress commonly comes up when someone tries to finish a basement.
 As a property investor, you may be able to add valuable space to your investment by finishing the basement.

-Adding a Bedroom:
+Adding a Bedroom

 Whether you are trying to add an entire basement apartment or just add a bedroom to a finished basement in an investment property, you must meet certain fire safety codes.
 Any bedroom must have two forms of exit to the exterior of the property.
 This is so that if one exit is blocked by a fire or other hazard, the individual still has another way to get out of the property.

-Things to Consider When Adding a Basement Bedroom:
+Things to Consider When Adding a Basement Bedroom

-- Moisture/Water Issues- Many basements have issues with moisture or flooding.
+Moisture/water Issues affect many basements: Many basements have issues with moisture or flooding.
 In order to finish the basement, you may first have to add a french drain or a sump pump in order to get rid of these moisture problems.

-- Cost- Adding a basement apartment, or finishing a basement with a bedroom, is expensive.
+You should consider the cost of renovations.
+Adding a basement apartment, or finishing a basement with a bedroom, is expensive.
 You have to make sure the value it will add as a rental or the value it will add to your property flip will be worth the expense.
 You may see an immediate return on a property flip, but if you are using it as a rental, you may have to hold onto the property for years for the cost to make sense.

-- Increased Taxes- Finishing a basement into livable space will increase the value of your property, but it will also increase the taxes on your property.
+Property taxes may increase with the addition.
+Finishing a basement into livable space will increase the value of your property, but it will also increase the taxes on your property.
 This increase will cut into the rent you will get from a basement apartment or may make it harder to find a buyer for a property flip.